unikueltd/file-storage-spring-boot-starter/README.md

     private FileStorageComposer storageComposer;

     public void demoMethod() {
-        // Upload a file, or a pure text, or a byte array, or an input stream storageComposer.uploadObject();
+        // Uploads a file, or a pure text, or a byte array, or an input stream storageComposer.uploadObject();

-        // Check if exist an object
+        // Checks if exist an object
         storageComposer.existsObject(objectKey, pathPrefix);

-        // Download an object as an input stream storageComposer.downloadObject(objectKey, pathPrefix);
+        // Downloads an object as an input stream storageComposer.downloadObject(objectKey, pathPrefix);

-        // Download an object as a file storageComposer.downloadObjectTo(objectKey, pathPrefix, targetFile);
+        // Downloads an object as a file storageComposer.downloadObjectTo(objectKey, pathPrefix, targetFile);

-        // Remove an object
+        // Removes an object
         storageComposer.removeObject(objectKey, pathPrefix);

-        // Get the object URL
+        // Gets the object URL
         storageComposer.getObjectUrl(objectKey, pathPrefix);
         storageComposer.getObjectUrl(objectKey, pathPrefix, expiration);

-        // Or get the raw client for advanced usage storageComposer.getRawClient();
+        // Gets the raw client for advanced usage storageComposer.getRawClient();
         storageComposer.getRawClientAs(expectType);
     }